shrued/c-_playground/OOP.md

   };
 ```

+NOTE:

+- **Why `delete test` is Necessary**:
+- Dynamic Memory Allocation:
+  When you use new to create an object, memory for that object is allocated on the heap (dynamic memory).
+  A* test = new B(); allocates memory for an object of type B and returns a pointer to it.
+The test pointer is of type A*.

+- Memory Management:
+  Memory allocated with new must be explicitly freed using delete to avoid memory leaks.
+  If you do not call delete, the memory allocated for the object remains allocated until the program terminates, which can lead to memory leaks, especially in long-running programs or those that frequently allocate memory dynamically.

+- Calling Destructors:
+  When delete is called, the destructor of the object is invoked to perform any necessary cleanup.
+  If the destructor is virtual, the correct destructor for the actual object type (in this case, B) is called, ensuring proper resource release and cleanup.

 ## 7. Constructors and Destructors

 - **Constructor**: Special member function that initializes objects.

 ```
   class MyClass {
   public: